namadnuno/Homestead-Salty/README.md

 # Homestead-Salty
-Simple way to comunicate with vagrant Homestead.
+Simple way to communicate with vagrant Homestead.

 ## Motivation